Joseph Paul-Boncour: Ministerial roles

+Opposition

 Paul-Boncour was opposed to the formation of the Vichy government, and recommended continuing the fight against Nazi Germany after the fall of France, from Algiers.
 As a member of the Consultative Assembly from 1944, he led the French delegation to the United Nations conference in San Francisco and signed the United Nations Charter on behalf of France.
 He once again served as a senator from 1946 to 1948.

+Death

 He died in Paris on 28 March 1972 at the age of 98.